jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

 2. DF_OUTPUT_EDIT.py  ->
    * This file uses the raw voting data produced in text_parser.py and stored in (*YEAR*)_RAW_COIN.csv to calculate voting coincidences between one member state and all other member states, for the given year.

-   * The user inserts the year that they are calculating voting coincidences for in line 103.
-This year should also be reflected in the inpute file and naming of the output file.
+   * The user inserts the year that they are calculating voting coincidences for in the year_of_interest variable at the top of the code.
+This year should also be reflected in the input file and naming of the output file.

-   * The user inserts the country they want to calculate coincidences for, against the rest of all UNGA member states, as key1, in line 103.
+   * The user inserts the country they want to calculate coincidences for, against the rest of all UNGA member states, as key1, using the country_of_interest variable at the top of the code.
 This selection should be reflected in the name of the output file.

-   * This file returns a CSV file with the naming scheme (*YEAR*)_(*key1 COUNTRY*)_For_Map.csv , which contains UNGA member countries, their voting coincidence with the key1 country as a decimal, the year associated with the input file, and their three digit numeric country code.
+   * This file returns a CSV file with the naming scheme (*YEAR*)_(*key1 COUNTRY*)_For_Map.csv, which contains UNGA member countries, their voting coincidence with the key1 country as a decimal, the year associated with the input file, and their three digit numeric country code.

    * The output of this code is an input of For_Map_Joiner.py